 6. Pritam Kotal

-Born in a small West Bengal city, Kotal had a distinct fascination for Football from childhood as his family was actively played sports.
+Born in a small West Bengal city, Kotal had a distinct fascination for Football from childhood as his family actively played the sport.

-Pritam Kotal currently plays as a defender for club ATK and the Indian national team, and one of the famous Indian football players.
+Pritam Kotal currently plays as a defender for club ATK, the Indian national team, and one of the famous Indian football players.

 Young Kotal started his international career while playing for the U-19 and then signing up for the I-League of AIFF during the year 2011.